xL1fer/Project_1_ucDrive_SD-202122/README.md

 - The servers are design using a multithreaded model

-- Communications between client and server and done with sockets
+- Communications between client and server are done with sockets

 - Availability of the system is guaranteed using redundancy by implementing failover mechanisms